Broadway shows Brits should be excited about

-From King Kong to The Cher Show here's the US shows you definitely need to watch out for
+From King Kong to The Cher Show here are the US musicals you definitely need to watch out for

-With the recent news that we're finally getting Frozen in the West End, here's a selection of other Broadway shows which we think everyone should keep an eye on.
+With the recent news that we're getting Pretty Woman in the West End, here's a selection of recent Broadway shows which we think everyone should keep an eye on.
 There's no concrete information on any of them arriving on these shores, but wouldn't they just go down a treat if they did?

 The Cher Show

-The Cher Show has been described by one critic as a 'maddening mishmash' but by one of our Broadway moles as an undeniably enjoyable hot mess.
+The Cher Show was described by one critic as a 'maddening mishmash' but by one of our Broadway moles as an undeniably enjoyable hot mess.
 And it's probably true that if you're a Cher fan, you'll be a fan of this madcap jukebox musical.
-It opened last year and we can only "believe" we'll see it here soon.
+It recently closed in New York and we can only "believe" we'll see it here soon.

 The 1964 musical, based on Thornton Wilder's 1938 farce The Merchant of Yonkers follows Dolly Gallagher Levi, a matchmaker who travels to New York to find a match for an unmarried millionaire.
 This revival starred the inimitable Bette Midler, before Bernadette Peters took over the role of Dolly from January 2018.
 Our very own Charlie Stemp appeared in the piece before it closed late last year and headed out on a tour.
 We haven't had a full-blown revival over here for a very, very long time...

 Bartlett Sher, the director of the recent successful The King and I revival, is the man behind this revival of Lerner and Loewe's My Fair Lady, which is currently staring Laura Benanti as Eliza and Harry Hadden-Paton as Henry Higgins.
 What with the Brits involved, and Sher's last revival doing so well over here, we are hoping we may see the piece in London and beyond sometime soon.